MariusDragic/SFTQwen/README_MODULES.md

 # SFTQwen: Supervised Fine-Tuning for News Summarization

-A modular Python project for fine-tuning small language models on news summarization using teacher-student distillation.
+A modular Python project for fine-tuning small language models on news summarization using high quality annotated dataset by a Qwen2.5-7B.

 ## Project Structure